Quantum information: Development from computer science and mathematics

 With the advent of Alan Turing's revolutionary ideas of a programmable computer, or Turing machine, he showed that any real-world computation can be translated into an equivalent computation involving a Turing machine.
 This is known as the Church–Turing thesis.

-Soon enough, the first computers were made and computer hardware grew at such a fast pace that the growth, through experience in production, was codified into an empirical relationship called Moore's law.
+Soon enough, the first computers were made, and computer hardware grew at such a fast pace that the growth, through experience in production, was codified into an empirical relationship called Moore's law.
 This 'law' is a projective trend that states that the number of transistors in an integrated circuit doubles every two years.
 As transistors began to become smaller and smaller in order to pack more power per surface area, quantum effects started to show up in the electronics resulting in inadvertent interference.
-This led to the advent of quantum computing, which used quantum mechanics to design algorithms.
+This led to the advent of quantum computing, which uses quantum mechanics to design algorithms.

 At this point, quantum computers showed promise of being much faster than classical computers for certain specific problems.
 One such example problem was developed by David Deutsch and Richard Jozsa, known as the Deutsch–Jozsa algorithm.
 This problem however held little to no practical applications.
 Peter Shor in 1994 came up with a very important and practical problem, one of finding the prime factors of an integer.
-The discrete logarithm problem as it was called, could be solved efficiently on a quantum computer but not on a classical computer hence showing that quantum computers are more powerful than Turing machines.
+The discrete logarithm problem as it was called, could theoretically be solved efficiently on a quantum computer but not on a classical computer hence showing that quantum computers should be more powerful than Turing machines.

 Development from information theory

 Around the time computer science was making a revolution, so was information theory and communication, through Claude Shannon.
 Shannon developed two fundamental theorems of information theory: noiseless channel coding theorem and noisy channel coding theorem.
 He also showed that error correcting codes could be used to protect information being sent.

 Quantum information theory also followed a similar trajectory, Ben Schumacher in 1995 made an analogue to Shannon's noiseless coding theorem using the qubit.
-A theory of error-correction also developed, which allows quantum computers to make efficient computations regardless of noise, and make reliable communication over noisy quantum channels.
+A theory of error-correction also developed, which allows quantum computers to make efficient computations regardless of noise and make reliable communication over noisy quantum channels.